Statistics

 We set up our backpacking camp next to a good water source and went to bed fairly early.
 The forecast was calling for a blue bird day and we only had about 3,000' to climb with day packs the following day so we slept in until around 7:30 am.
 Before long, we were slogging up the south slopes watching the upper south face loom larger as we got closer.
 We stopped for a quick break beneath the first shorter cliff band where we stashed our trekking poles and the climbing and route-finding began.

-The first section involved some class 3 climbing through a weakness on the far left side of the first cliff band and then did an ascending traverse back northeast through steep and loose rubble.
+The first section involved some class 3 climbing through a weakness on the far left side of the first cliff band and then we did an ascending traverse back northeast through steep and loose rubble.
 We worked our way to a large cairn on a shallow saddle southeast of the summit and then turned north on use trails.
 Route-finding became a bit more challenging when you get to the east side of the mountain, but we finally scrambled our way up to the first short class 4 pitch.
 There is a bit more scree hiking at this point and then we finally saw the rappel anchor from the summit, so we knew we were getting close.

 We identified the second short class 4 pitch that we all thought was a bit awkward; however, none of us had rock climbed that often lately so I guess everything is relative.
 From the top of the second class 4 pitch, you actually cross over to the north face of the peak and we ended up slowing down here due to snow and ice on the ledges that was not very confidence inspiring.
 Traversing over to the base of the summit pitch was a bit sketchy, but we eventually did make it to the ledge and set up an anchor.